 Do you crave sibling rivalry that isn't too mean?
 How about some pop culture analysis and a few much needed TV and movie recommendations?

-Since 2017, the Friday Night Movie Podcast has delighted listeners with humor and heart, all while building a loyal following and racking up tens of thousands of downloads along the way.
-Every week, Shai, Lily, and Becky Korman invite you to join their family dinner table as they argue about the latest movies and TV shows and reflect on life in 80s and 90s growing up Jewish in Montreal.
+Since 2017, the Friday Night Movie Podcast has delighted listeners with humor and heart while building a loyal following, entertaining audiences at major pop-culture events such as SXSW and Baltimore Comic Con, and racking up tens of thousands of downloads along the way.
+Every week, Shai, Lily, and Becky Korman invite you to join their family dinner table as they argue about the latest movies and TV shows and reflect on life in the 80s and 90s growing up Jewish in Montreal.

 Tune in for official "Buys" - recommendations of shows, movies, and other media that achieve the rare status of unanimous consensus from the siblings.
 It's not quite being on the New York Times Bestseller list, but much more credible than a Rotten Tomatoes score.